NetApp-openstack-dev/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

    The NetApp Unified Driver for ONTAP provides DR replication only if you are operating *without* Share Server management until Stein Release.
 From Train release, the NetApp Unified Driver for ONTAP *with* Share Server management does support DR style replication.
+From Xena release, the NetApp Unified Driver also supports the Readable replication type, in older releases, only the DR type was supported.

 Share Migration
 ---------------